The Best Home Remedies to Relieve Foot Pain

 Also, choose shoes that fit well.
 You should have a thumb’s width between your longest toe and the end of the shoe.
 Shoes should be wide enough so that your toes and the balls of your feet aren’t cramped from side to side.
 But if shoes are too roomy, your feet will slide around and rub against the sides.

-Now that you know these strategies for foot pain relief, check out 10 more home remedies that are backed by science.
+Now that you’ve got these sore feet remedies in your toolkit, check out 10 home remedies that are backed by science.